finlaymacklon/pixi-tooltips/README.md

 - Hover over a Pixi.js application to view information about textured objects through tooltips.
 - Currently only shows `name` (assuming its defined) and resource url

+Note: Would you prefer to see some other information, such as the coordinates, dimensions, ...?
+Please let me know by [posting an issue on this repository](https://github.com/finlaymacklon/pixi-tooltips/issues/new).
+Thanks!

 Example:

 <img width="320" alt="image" src="https://user-images.githubusercontent.com/49216954/194617814-1e43de41-a193-4c6e-8254-803ee3f83c11.png">